 Anyone who's even remotely familiar with the General Data Protection Regulation (GDPR), the main privacy law in the European Union (EU), will know that the CCPA is significantly influenced by EU law.

-The CCPA's "business" and "service provider" concepts are substantially similar to the GDPR's concepts of "data controller" and "data processor."
+The CCPA/CPRA's "business" and "service provider" concepts are substantially similar to the GDPR's concepts of "data controller" and "data processor."

 Just as with the GDPR's controllers and processors, crucial distinction between a business and a service provider is this: